sherryshare/deep-learn-framework/README.md

 deep-learn-framework
 ====================

-A distributed framework for deep learning.
+A parameter-server framework for deep learning.